seasketch/geoprocessing/packages/wiki-docs/gimp/GIMP-1-i18n.md

 ## For all report development use cases

-* the core gp translations will be installed on init or via `i18n:install` cli command and they will be ready to start.
+* the core gp translations will be installed on init or via `translation:install` cli command and they will be ready to start.
 * `translation:extract` will extract all translations for all namespaces, `gp` and `gp-testo` in this case, for the English language.
 * `translation:import`, `translation:publish` and namespaces.json will only be relevant/used if POEDITOR is being used.
 Other languages can be translated locally (and publish will send them to POEDITOR), or translations will be done in POEDITOR and import will bring them back.
 * All report clients will get wrapped in a Translator components, just as is done in report clients installed by default.
 * As developer creates new reports, they will wrap all strings destined to be displayed in the UI in translate functions using react-i18n such as `t()`, `<Trans>` etc.  They should assign the new strings to their project namespaces (e.g. `gp-testo`), not the `gp` namespace.
-* If the user is upgrading their version of the geoprocessing library, and want the latest translations, or there is breaking changes to the i18n folder, they should move aside their current i18n directory, then run the `i18n:install` command.
-Their may be breaking changes to the folder structure here, see the Changelog for more info.
-Then they would need to manually merge any of their changes to the core translations, and their project specific namespace files for each language.
+* When the user upgrades their version of the geoprocessing library, it should upgrade the baseLang translations as well by running the equivalent of the `translation:install` command.
 * Translators will need to translate all core `gp` strings for all seasketch languages.
 But they will only need to translate strings in the project namespace (e.g. `gp-testo`) for the languages needed for the project.
 If the user happens to select a language in seasketch next not supported by the reports, then they will fallback to English.

 ## Report development use cases

 ### 1. Reports developed by SeaSketch Team using POEDITOR

-* The project will use the one big SSN POEDITOR project.
+* The project will use the one big geoprocessing SSN POEDITOR project.
 This is so that translators only have to go to one project to translate strings for all languages.
 * Developer will configure POEDITOR project ID and Key environment variables.
 * Developer will use all translation CLI commands (extract, import, publish, sync)
 * namespaces.json `import` will be set to `['gp', 'gp-testo']` namespaces.
 This will ensure non-en languages get imported on every import or sync for both core and project-specific translations.